 No directors have material interests in contracts or proposed contracts with the company.

 Company Secretary

-The Company Secretary is Alison Cunniffe.
-Alison was appointed to the position of Secretary on 7 September 2017, replacing Jonathan Hancock.
+The company secretary is Janet Kidson.
+Janet was reappointed to the position of secretary on 5 December 2018.
 Her qualifications and experience are outlined in the List of Directors at the beginning of this report.